Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

 Given a vector ${\mathbf{x}}^*$ of values for the common factors, denote the interpolated conditional distribution functions by $\hat{F}_{i}|{\mathbf{x}}^*$, for $i=1,\ldots,n$.
 The probability integral transform variables are uniformly distributed if the forecast is probabilistically calibrated and will only be independent if the residuals $\varepsilon_{i}|{\mathbf{x}}^*={F}_{i}-\hat{F}_{i}|{\mathbf{x}}^*$ are independent which may be not the case unless the factor model perfectly represents the regressand without any missing variables or similar problems.
 Otherwise, we capture dependence using an extension of Sklar's theorem to conditional copulas due to \citet{patton2006} which represents a joint conditional distribution in terms of a unique conditional copula defined by

+where C denotes the conditional copula, which is a multivariate distribution function with marginal distributions that are uniform on [0, 1].
 This way, any conditional marginals can be transformed into a valid multivariate distribution provided the copula is conditioned on the same variables as the marginal distributions.
 As \citet{patton2013} points out, this multi-stage approach results in a multivariate model without the challenges associated with simultaneous estimations in high dimensions.

-To summarize, the general methodology of FQ models proceeds as follows: \begin{description} \item[Stage 1] Estimate quantile regressions for $\tau$-quantiles where $\tau\in (0,1)$ are pre-specified by a partition $\mathbbm{Q}$; \item[Stage 2] For a given vector $\mathbf{x}^*$ for the common factors, interpolate over conditional quantiles in $\mathbbm{Q}$ to obtain each conditional marginal $\hat{F}_{1}|\mathbf{x}^*,\ldots,\hat{F}_{n}|\mathbf{x}^*$; \item[Stage 3] Use a conditional copula and apply \eqref{Equation:Copula} to obtain the joint conditional distribution. \end{description}
+To summarize, the general methodology of FQ models proceeds as follows: \begin{description} \item[Stage 1] Estimate quantile regressions for $\tau$-quantiles where $\tau\in (0,1)$ are pre-specified by a grid $\mathbbm{Q}$ of quantile levels; \item[Stage 2] For a given vector $\mathbf{x}^*$ for the common factors, interpolate over conditional quantiles in $\mathbbm{Q}$ to obtain each conditional marginal $\hat{F}_{1}|\mathbf{x}^*,\ldots,\hat{F}_{n}|\mathbf{x}^*$; \item[Stage 3] Use a conditional copula and apply \eqref{Equation:Copula} to obtain the joint conditional distribution. \end{description}